keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/basic-assets.md

 Whenever an FT asset is present and properly funded in a key use, the user will receive a set amount of FTs for that particular key use.
 For example, if a key has 2 uses, and an FT asset is defined in the first use but not the second, then the user will only receive an the predefined amount of FTs the first time they claim their key.

-Note that multiple different tokens can be sent at once by simply including more FT Assets.
+Note that multiple different tokens can be sent at once by defining additional NFT Assets following the structure below.
 ### Structure
 When defining an FT Asset, a few things need to be defined:
 * *ft_contract_id*: The Fungible Token contract.